 The “no driving” defense is a common legal challenge to DUI charges.
-It is invoked primarily when nobody (including the police) actually witnessed the defendant driving a motor vehicle.
+It can be invoked primarily when nobody (including the police) actually witnessed the defendant driving a motor vehicle.

 If there is a reasonable doubt that the defendant was the one who drove a vehicle, then he is not guilty of a crime involving driving.